Hi, I’m Kelly Paxton. I’m known most as the Pink Collar Crime lady.

 Why do I do this?

 Everyone has a mother.
 I was used to “bad guys” when I was in federal law enforcement.
 When I worked at the Sheriff’s Office as their fraud analyst, I realized that most all my suspects in embezzlement cases were women.
 They were “nice” women.
-They were moms, grandmas, sisters, wives and daughters.
 They weren’t scary.
 Most all of them had not committed embezzlement before.
 But for varying reasons they crossed the line and became criminals.
 Maybe it was for a sick child, an aging parent, financial difficulties due to their significant other losing a job or just deciding they wanted more.

 I speak, teach, blog and tweet about these women because businesses, governments, school districts, unions, and anyone else who makes money needs to realize crime comes in all shapes and sizes.
 Just because someone is a long term, trusted employee does not mean things can’t change in their life and they make a bad decision.